 Sometimes, that discomfort that feels like gas is actually the feeling of being too "full."
 And high-fat foods tend to take longer to digest, resulting in a decrease in the stomach's ability to empty.

 "Just like a balloon full of water, this distension sends a message to the brain that translates into 'fullness,'" says Dr. Rupa Sharma, gastroenterologist with a special focus on nutrition.
 "Just like every part of the body, the GI tract has nerves and these send messages to the brain and are involved with many symptoms including hunger, pain, and—of course—gas."

 Beer—And Other Yeast Products

-If an ice cold beer is your way of relaxing after a long day, you might want to find a new vice.
-Beer releases carbon dioxide gas and that builds up in your gut—and is then released in the form of some foul smelling farts.
+If an ice-cold beer is your way of relaxing after a long day, you might want to find a new vice.
+Beer releases carbon dioxide gas and that builds up in your gut—and is then released in the form of some foul-smelling flatulence.
 And it's not just beer; other alcohols and fermented and pickled foods can cause bloating, cramps, and excess gas because of yeast overgrowth.
 Simply put: Too much yeast in our intestines equals too much gas.

 Protein sits in your stomach for a longer period of time, which causes sugars and bacteria to build up.
 This leads to bloating and gas, but you don't have to give up your BBQ fix just yet.
 Some ways to lessen the farting effect is to chew your food very well and consume red meat in smaller portions.

 Sure, nuts are a great and versatile snack because they're high in protein, healthy fats, and fiber.
-But unfortunately, they are not easily digested and can create gas.
+But unfortunately, they claim a spot on our list of foods that cause gas because they are not easily digested.
 If there was one type of nut to question first, we recommend staying away from cashews, as they are considered one of the biggest culprits.